quangfr/routines/README.md

 💚 **The promise**
 Less “Who was supposed to do this?”, more clarity, teamwork, and calm in shared daily life.

-## 📦 Import `library.json` into Firestore
+## 📦 Import `library.js` into Firestore

-The app now reads `libraryHabits` from Firestore and keeps a hash in `libraryMeta/import` to avoid double imports.
-To push `library.json` into Firestore once:
+The app now ships with the habit library baked into `public/library.js` and still keeps a hash in `libraryMeta/import` to avoid double imports.
+To push `library.js` into Firestore once:

 1. Install the Firestore admin SDK (if not already available):
    `npm install firebase-admin`